NickTimosh/pyspark_lastfm_analysis/README.md

 # 📻 LastFM Dataset Analysis with PySpark

-In this project, I have worked with the PySpark module in Python, utilizing the Google Colab environment to apply queries to a dataset related to the Last.fm website.
+In this project, I`ve worked with the PySpark module in Python, utilizing the Google Colab environment to apply queries to a dataset related to the Last.fm website.
 Last.fm is an online music service where users can listen to different songs.

 The dataset consists of two CSV files, namely "listening.csv" (1GB containing 13,758,905 rows) and "genre.csv" (3 MB containing 138,415 rows).